PeterAAyala/CS109aFinalProject/index.md

 Can we use many of the factors available in the restaurant and user dataset within the Yelp academic dataset to try and predict a rating for a restaurant given a particular user?
 Will there be a noticeable difference between various models (both parametric and non-parametric)?

+## Website Design

+Our website is split up into the various major components of the project.
+On the beginning of each page you will find a high level overview of the model and it's ending training and testing accuracies, as well as some discussion about the results.
+The corresponding Python code and graphical outputs are then listed below, with intermittent comments explaining our rationale for certain design choices.

 ## Data

 We are using the Yelp academic dataset, which comes in a package including the following json files: ‘business,’ ‘checkin,’ ‘photos,’ ‘review,’ ‘tip,’ and ‘user.’